Men Who Love Men But Who Don’t Want to Be Called ‘Gay’ Are Now Opting for This Label Instead

-Men who love men but who don’t identify with the LGBTQ community have come up with a new word to describe themselves, as a new interview with the BBC brings to light.
+Men who love men but who don’t identify with the LGBTQ community have come up with a new word to describe themselves in this ‘new light.’

 “I think ‘homosexual’ is a bit clinical, and lots of people use it negatively,” Nicolas Chinardet says. “‘Gay’ has a certain lifestyle attached to it, which I don’t recognize myself in.”